Which place is cheaper, Seattle or Dayton?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Seattle and Dayton are popular destinations to visit in the summer with plenty of activities.
 Also, the beaches, the hiking, the city activities, the music scene, and the family-friendly experiences are the main draw to Seattle this time of year.

 Dayton is a little warmer than Seattle in the summer.
-The temperature in Dayton is usually 78°F (26°C) in July, and Seattle stays around 67°F (19°C).
+The daily temperature in Dayton averages around 78°F (26°C) in July, and Seattle fluctuates around 67°F (19°C).